 The theatre initially opened with a revue show under the name of Picnic, although its first significant production was arguably Young Woodley in 1928.
 In 1938 there was a month-long revival of the play Oscar Wilde, and in 1942 the theatre became known as the ‘pocket national theatre’ under the management of Alec Clunes and John Hanau.
 Perhaps the most important moment in the theatre’s history came in 1955, when a 24-year-old Peter Hall directed the first English language production of Beckett’s seminal work Waiting for Godot.
 The 20th century also witnessed plays by boundary-breaking writers such as Tom Stoppard, in addition to shows by the Unicorn children’s theatre.

 In recent decades the Arts Theatre has hosted plays including Another Country and The Vagina Monologues, and even branched out into musicals with its production of Closer to Heaven, the Pet Shop Boys musical.
-A number of theatre companies are scheduled to perform at the theatre throughout 2012, covering music, comedy and drama.
+Between August and October 2018 the Arts Theatre housed hit show SIX the Musical.
+Instantly popular, it returned for an open-ended run in January 2019.

 - A Christmas Carol, opened 08 Dec 2016, closed 07 Jan 2017